chanlawrencet/SmartDisplay/README.md

 * Rotating images of nature, water

 ## Secrets file
-The secrets file has the following format:
+The secrets file, `secrets.js`, stored at the root, has the following format:
 ```
 export const apiKeyNYT = 'ABCDE';
 export const apiKeyDarkSky = 'ABCDE';